MaltheOlsen/Installation/Oxidized/README.md

-# 🚀 Semaphore Auto Install Script
+# 🚀 Oxidized Auto Install Script

 This repository contains an automated installation scripts for setting up **Oxidized** on an Ubuntu server 24.04.